 b) Name of the PI

-c) Clear statement that this is research
+c) Clear statement that this is research or a study

 d) Contact information for interested individuals